sudeeprp/default-coding/investment-benefits.md

 Of course, ambiguity doesn't mean a defect.
 It's only a potential indication of a present or future defect.
-For instance, an analysis of the code can report an un-initialized variable, but not overflows and concurrency-related issues.
+For instance, an analysis of the code can report an uninitialized variable, but not overflows and concurrency-related issues.
 [See here](https://docs.sonarqube.org/latest/user-guide/issues/)
 for one possible classification.